Creating a Discord HTTP Slash Command Bot with Fastify

 Let's get things kicked off by installing some dependencies for our project.

-file.
+dotenv is used to load our Bot's secret Tokens from a .env file.
 This file should not be committed into your source code.
-If you are using git, add.env
+If you are using git, add .env to your .gitignore file.

-is the server framework we'll be using.
-If you've used express before, it's ergonomically similar - there are performance benefits to using it though, and it comes with out of the box async/await support.discord-interactions
+fastify is the server framework we'll be using.
+If you've used express before, it's ergonomically similar - there are performance benefits to using it though, and it comes with out of the box async/await support.

 With that done, we can move onto the code!
 We'll start by creating a minimal fastify server.
 We'll copy most of the code from the fastify getting started guide, and add a GET request for the root URL.